LorenzoCausa/UAV_Rail_inspection/README.md

 **important:** The repo does not contains the weights

+## How to install it
+This is a ROS package (ROS noetic), you can install it just like a normal ros package

 ## How to build your model
 To train your model, and download the correspondant weights you can use my colab notebook: